cs1302uga/cs1302-hw7.5/README.md

 1. The contents of the scene represent part of the state of your application.
    As such, the variables that we use to refer to those objects should be instance variables of your class.
-Consult the
-   [API Documentation](https://docs.oracle.com/javase/8/javafx/api/toc.htm) and
-   [referenced bookmarks](http://cobweb.cs.uga.edu/~mec/cs1302/gui/)
-   to determine some of the import statements that are needed, then add them to the file for your `ImageApp` class. **Recompile before continuing.**
+Don't add the instance variables yet.
+First, consult the [API Documentation](https://docs.oracle.com/javase/8/javafx/api/toc.htm) and [referenced bookmarks](http://cobweb.cs.uga.edu/~mec/cs1302/gui/) to determine the **import statements** that are needed, then add them to the file for your `ImageApp` class. **Recompile before continuing.**

 1. Stage and commit your changes.